 To determine income eligibility for Maryland Medicaid, the state carefully reviews an applicant’s earned household income.
 This includes the income that petitioners receive from being self-employed.
 Applicants must provide the state with information on all earned salaries, tips, commissions, bonuses and severance pay.
 To prove they meet income requirements for Medicaid, petitioners can include pay stubs or other forms of income verification in their Maryland Medicaid application.
 When filing for Medicaid in MD, petitioners will be required to provide any unearned income they receive.
 Unearned income is income received from different sources like Veterans benefits, pensions, child support, alimony and annuities.

 What are the Medicaid application guidelines in Maryland?

 Applicants can apply for Medicaid in Maryland at any time.
 Applications are rolling, meaning petitioners can be approved for benefits at any time.
 Applicants have the choice of applying for Medicaid online, by phone or in person.
 While applying online is convenient, applicants may apply in person if they need assistance filling out their application.
 Medicaid application guidelines will differ slightly depending on the applicant’s category of Medicaid program.
 For example, application procedures for Adults, Children, Pregnant Women and some other groups will have different requirements than People With Disabilities and Seniors Age 65 or Older.
-To learn more about Medicaid application requirements, download our comprehensive guide today.
+To learn more about Medicaid application requirements, download our free guide today.